Animals die as fire rips through German zoo | DW | 01.01.2020

 Read more: Germany sees spike in experiments on monkeys

-The monkey house was built in 1975 and was home of orangutans, chimpanzees and gorillas, among other animals.
+The ape house was built in 1975 and was home of orangutans, chimpanzees and gorillas, among other animals.

 No animals survived the fire, according the zoo